Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

-- Click the Room's WORK tab.
+- Click the Enclave's WORK tab.

 - Click on the MY DESKTOPS sidebar item.